mirfan899/sppas/Packager/doc/01_introduction/12_getting_installing.md

 Updating SPPAS is very easy and fast:

-1. Download the last updated package from the SPPAS web site
+1. Download the last updated package from the SPPAS main web site
-2. Unpack the package
+2. Unpack the downloaded package
 3. Optionally, put the old one into the Trash.